mtjvc/RaveStats/README.md

 # RaveStats
-Statistics of the RAVE DR4 catalog
+Daily statistics of the RAVE DR4 catalog.